LESSON 12: COOPERATION WITH OTHERS

 - Someone whose foot is caught in a bucket

 - Someone carrying something on his or her head

 - Someone who has stepped on a thorn

 - Someone walking on hot sand

 - An astronaut on the moon

 Divide the children into small groups.
 Ask them to name some large, heavy objects.
 First have each child pretend to move one of the objects, by him or herself, from one point to another, for example, between two trees or across the room.
-Next each group should pretend to move the object together.
-Afterwards, ask the children a few questions: Was it easy to move such a heavy object alone?
+Next, each group should pretend to move the objects together.
+Afterward, ask the children a few questions: Was it easy to move such a heavy object alone?
 What happened when you worked together as a group to move it?